logo image

 The image top is of the south side of Elgin Cathedral, built from 1224, showing just how large the building is at 280 feet long, second largest Cathedral in Scotland, after St Andrews Cathedral at 391 feet in length.

 The second image is of the Towers on the west side, where you can climb to the top for amazing views all around.
-The Towers have a number of Stone Carvings, and contain an Effigy of Bishop Archibald.
+The Towers have a number of Stone Carvings, also contain an Effigy of Bishop Archibald.

 Many of the Carved Stones on display in the Towers are of Strange Faces, Flora and Fauna, and Animal Heads from Lions to Lizards.
 These types of Carvings can be found on many old Religious Buildings and Castles around Scotland.